 Grow incomes.
 We will use data from the CBO to project income growth differentially by age over the projection years.
 Using aggregate income projections, we will calculate income growth rate (relative to the reference year) for each observation for each year of the projection period.

 Calculate spending and taxes by expenditure category.
-For each observation, in a given year, we will multiply the new income by both the average MPC and share of expenditure by category for the new income group.
-This produces the total expenditure for each category.
+For each observation in a given year, we will multiply the new income by both the average MPC and share of expenditure by category for the new income group.
+This calculation produces the total expenditure for each category.
 Total spending less expenditure on housing, groceries, medical services and prescription drugs, gasoline, and liquor is considered to be inclusive of the state’s 4.75% sales tax.
 Therefore, this amount will be multiplied by 1 / 1.0475 to calculate to sales take paid by the CU.
 Excise taxes paid on tobacco and liquor will be calculated similarly.

 Sum taxes paid across CUs.
 For each year, total taxes paid by each CU will be multiplied by the CU’s weight and summed across all observations to calculate the total consumption taxes paid that year.